-Ashton Cofer A young inventor's plan to recycle Styrofoam
+Ashton Cofer A plan to recycle the unrecyclable

 From packing peanuts to disposable coffee cups, each year the US alone produces some two billion pounds of Styrofoam — none of which can be recycled.
 Frustrated by this waste of resources and landfill space, Ashton Cofer and his science fair teammates developed a heating treatment to break down used Styrofoam into something useful.
-Check out their original design, which won both the FIRST LEGO League Global Innovation Award and the Scientific American Innovator Award from Google Science Fair.
+Learn more out their original design.

 Kenneth Shinozuka My simple invention, designed to keep my grandfather safe